Let's Get Cooking Week at Camp

 Yom Kippur Morning & Children's Services

 Yom Kippur morning services begin at 10:00 a.m.
-There is a concurrent service for children in grades K – 7.
-Parents must accompany their children who are in 2nd grade or younger.
+There is a concurrent service for children in grades 2 – 7.
+Parents must accompany their children who are in 2nd grade.
 Tickets are required for services.
 Elderly who need van service or reserved seating, call the office.
-Babysitting is available for preschoolers.
+Babysitting is available for younger children.

 Yom Kippur Family Service